 This is my son Logan in December 2000.
-On the left, he’s outside the Choo Choo Barn in Strasburg, Pa.
+On the left, he’s outside the Choo Choo Barn in Strasburg, Pennsylvania.
 On the right, he and I are at Strasburg Railroad visiting Thomas the Tank Engine.

 We had always meant to return to Strasburg, but never did.
 So when we were invited to attend a blogger event in Lancaster a few weeks ago, my family was all in.
 Well, maybe not all… My eight-year-old daughter was less than thrilled to be “looking at trains all day.”
 But we promised her ice cream and off we went.

 This work-of-art is packed with small-scale local landmarks and detailed scenes from Lancaster County.
 Every ten minutes, the room transforms from day to night and the town lights up.
 There are 22 operating trains and more than 150 animations, such as an Amish barn-raising, a circus and parade, a ski resort, real moving water and fish, and a fire crew that comes to put out a house fire.

 Visit the Choo Choo Barn in the month of December to search for 52 hidden Santas and see Santa’s sleigh fly over the train layout.
-For updates and promotions, visit the Choo Choo Barn on Facebook.